SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 The HOOK_SEARCH can be used by developers to extend the web integration of the search in a custom web application.
 As announced with [release 10.17](/release-10-17-0/announcements-10-17-0), as of a future release, we will refactor the HOOK_SEARCH interface.
 If you use this interface in a custom-developed UI application, you must migrate to the new version.
 Details on how to use the new interface will be provided in the Web SDK documentation of the respective release.

+##### Deprecated device-grid model classes, column implementations and services

+As announced with [release 10.17](/release-10-17-0/announcements-10-17-0) shared classes, components and services from the device-grid package are deprecated and new ones are created in the core data-grid component.

+This change only affects you, if you or your development team use the Web SDK to extend Cumulocity IoT UI applications or to build your own web applications.

 #### Implemented

 ##### Breaking change in the Map widget

 As announced with [release 10.17](/release-10-17-0/announcements-10-17-0), with release 10.18+, the "Map" widget has been migrated and support for real-time updates on all devices has been replaced by a configurable refresh interval.
 This change allows us to display more then 100 devices on the map by default.
 Additionally, the "Map" widget no longer supports the "show track" option.

 ### Streaming Analytics